Itera/ansible-workshop/README.md

 Host: {{ host_hello_text }}
 ```

+Finally - add web3 to the `web` group in the inventory/hosts file

-Run the playbook to update web1 and web2.
+Run the playbook to update web1, web2 and web3.

-You can use the same curl commands to check that the details were updated.
+You can use the same curl command to check that the details were updated.
 Make sure that the host variable is correct per host.

 ## Putting it all together

 OK - we have now got a setup we want to use as our basis web machine.

+So far we have installed different things at different times on web1, web2 and web3 but we have done nothing on web4.

-Let's create a playbook that does it all for us and then use that to also include web3.
+Let's create a playbook that does it all for us and then use that to also include web4.

 ```
 - hosts: server